RaghavBatra/CMCM_2017/README.md

 # Cornell Modelling Competition in Mathematics (CMCM) 2017
 This manuscript was our submission to the CMCM 2017 competition, a Cornell wide competition to solve an open ended problem in the real world using modelling techniques.

+## Abstract

+In this manuscript, we present a model that simulates the diesel fuel usage of hybrid and diesel buses on certain TCAT bus routes in Ithaca.
+Our model makes use of elevation data to calculate the physical power exerted by the engine at a series of discrete points along the route.
+When modeling the hybrid bus, we take into consideration the proper conditions for battery power to be used, and use this information to determine the total energy consumed by hybrid and diesel buses along each route.
+We then solve the allocation problem using linear programming to find the optimal distribution of hybrid buses in order to maximize fuel savings and maintain the current number of buses along each route.
+We determined that the optimal allocation is two hybrid buses on route 10, two buses on route 11, one bus on route 15, one bus on route 17, and two buses on route 81.
+TCAT can save $28,630 when compared to an allocation of no hybrid buses to these routes and can save $12,411 when compared to the least optimal allocation of hybrid buses.
+Finally, we discuss further extensions and improvements to our model to improve its accuracy.

 The final manuscript is under the title _CMCM Manuscript - Optimum Allocation of TCAT Hybrid Buses to Maximize Fuel Efficiency_.
 Other files are supplementary.
 <p align="center">